123jk's Archlinux guide

 BTW

-So I've used this little thing called Archlinux for 3 years now (note I didn't "start" with it.
-I did try out ubuntu & manjaro before fully into that), and have been my main OS for almost 2 years
+So I've used this little thing called Archlinux for 3 years now, and it has been my main OS for almost 2 years.
+I've seen around a lot of

 What is?